attilio23/italian_lotto_game/README.md

 It consists of three learning paths.
 For more information about the Lotto Game visit: https://www.sisal.it/lotto/come-si-gioca

-## Learning path 1
+## Learning path 2
-This branch represents the first level of the project.
-The user can generate one or more tickets by choosing the amount of numbers to be played, the type of bill(consistent with the amount of numbers to be generated) and the city of the bill for each ticket.
+If the user has generated one or more tickets, check whether each ticket is winning or not (showing the result, if the ticket is winning) based on the extraction generated.

 ### Structure
 * lotto_game.py: